Skip to content

 • A matching Config CR exists, but the actual configuration has been overridden by a higher-priority intent.

-• SDCIO reports these deviations but does not attempt to change the overriding configuration.
+• SDC reports these deviations but does not attempt to change the overriding configuration.

 Revertive vs. Non-Revertive Behavior#